Say No to additional Federal Laws used to preempt State Labor Laws

 There are many concerns for drivers in 2017.
 According to surveys, both from Overdrive and ATRI, on top of the list are the concerns for ELD and Hours of Service.
 It makes sense that they would be the top 2 concerns as both affect truck driver wages and the ability to earn a living wage.

 Drivers are paid piece work wages, or cents per mile as most know.
 The HOS dictates how many hours you may drive and work, and the ELD enforces it.
 So I guess you could say that Truck Driver Wages are the top concern for professional drivers.
-For some silly reason, truck drivers believe they should be paid for ALL their time.
-The industry thinks differently.
+Truck drivers believe they should be paid for ALL their time.
+The industry thinks differently, and they are doing everything possible to make sure they are not!

 A study in 1998 by Martin Labbe Assoc commissioned by the Truckload Carriers Assoc. reveals truckload drivers spend about 40 Hrs. per week waiting loading and unloading.